What is a Foreign LLC?

 - Does your company own real or tangible property in the state?

 - Is there a company bank account or any other substantial financial assets in that state?

 - Are there meetings between company officers, managers, or investors in that state?

 - Does your company advertise primarily or exclusively in that state?

 - To what degree does your company accept orders from that state?

-It is important to note that, in general, doing business in another state only by internet without something more is not considered “conducting business.”
+It is important to note that, in general, doing business in another state only via online sales without something more is not considered “conducting business.”